 For each image row we combine several surrounding rows to suppress random noise and remove bad pixels.
 To do this, we replace each pixel in the row with the median of a $1 \times n$ subimage centered on the pixel and traversing n rows (bin width, hereafter).
-We then subtract a linear fit from the median-averaged row to obtain an enhanced row (Figure 2).
+We then subtract a linear fit from the median-averaged row to obtain an enhanced row (Figure 4).
 This significantly lowers the wavelet amplitudes at small periods, allowing the next step to proceed more efficiently.

 We then compute the wavelet transform of each enhanced row.
-There are several wavelet basis functions to choose from, but this algorithm requires a complex basis.
-We used the Morlet wavelet because its functional form makes it well suited for smoothly varying periods and because it is compact in the frequency domain.
+There are several wavelet basis functions to choose from, but this algorithm requires a complex basis (non-complex wavelets will only show the edges of the complex wavelet amplitude, and thus it will not be fitable in Step II).
+For this particular example, we used the Morlet wavelet because its functional form makes it well suited for smoothly varying periods and because it is compact in the frequency domain.
+However, notice that the accompanying code allows the user to choose from several other popular wavelets, though, as they could be better suited for particular data.
 The result for each row is a two-dimensional (2D), complex array, whose two dimensions are column number and period.
 Steps II and III are computed over the complex array amplitudes (wavelet array, hereafter).
 The phases of the complex array must be stored for use in step IV.
 We now have 3 dimensions: row, column, and period.